An in-depth guide to credit control

 - They must have enough expertise and knowledge to understand and communicate financial matters.

-Guide to Credit Control
+Guide To Implementing Successful Credit Control

 We advise you to obtain credit references from a trade supplier.
 However, before you acquire a credit reference, you must verify whether the reference is an actual supplier to the business.

-You need to request for the following information:
+You need to request the following information: